 LINE has previously been used to simulate short-term economic and employment effects of change, both for municipalities, regions and across the country.
 If one wants to assess more long-term (supply) effects of changed framework conditions, it is possible to combine SAM-K with a so-called general equilibrium model.
 These are special versions of LINE, which, in great detail, calculate supply and demand in different sectors and provide knowledge about which education is needed in the longer term – for example, CRT has developed special versions of LINE in the Building and Construction sector as well as the Health sector.

-Regional and local projections will naturally be subject to uncertainty because the projection is the economy under specific specified assumptions.
+Regional and local projections will naturally be subject to uncertainty because the projection is of the economy under specific specified assumptions.
 Thus, there is no question of a prediction of the future, but merely a calculation of the economic and employment situation under certain conditions and thus an illustration of how the development can go if the assumptions are correct.

 However, projections are still an important and useful element in strengthening the decision-making basis for long-term decisions.
-Eg. projections will be able to give an indication of what types of education and competencies there will be a shortage/surplus in the long term, which is important in order to be able to start the right business and employment policy today.
+For example, projections will be able to give an indication of what types of education and competencies there will be a shortage/surplus in the long term, which is important in order to be able to start the right business and employment policy today.